 What You Need To Know About Trucking Accidents

-If you have been involved in a trucking accident and sustained injuries, the attorneys at Tuttle Law, P.A., will aggressively fight for you.
-We will use our vast knowledge and understanding of Florida accident and personal injury law to protect your legal rights and obtain the maximum financial compensation allowable under the law.
+If you have been involved in a trucking accident and sustained injuries, the attorneys at Tuttle Larsen, P.A., will aggressively fight for you.
+We will use our vast knowledge and understanding of Florida accident and personal injury law to protect your legal rights and obtain the maximum financial compensation for you.

 Accidents involving trucks are very different than passenger car accidents.
 First of all, many commercial trucks weigh close to, if not more than, 80,000 pounds when they are completely loaded with cargo.
 The average passenger car weighs 3,000 pounds.
 A truck doesn’t have to be traveling that fast upon impact to cause serious damage and injury.
-Additionally, if the cargo the truck is hauling is dangerous and it explodes or leaks as a result of the accident, then damages and injuries could increase rapidly.
-Large commercial trucks are also more likely to jackknife on the road in an attempt to avoid an accident.
-They are also capable of more accidents while making turns because of their length and size.
+Additionally, if the cargo the truck is hauling is dangerous and it explodes or leaks as a result of the accident, then damages and injuries could be devastating.
 Some other factors that lead to trucking accidents include:

 - Insufficient training with regard to safely operating a large vehicle